Video and Model Details

 The Saint George Utah Temple in southwest Utah, is the first temple completed by The Church of Jesus Christ of Latter-day Saints after the forced exodus of the church from Nauvoo, Illinois, after the death of its founder Joseph Smith.

 It was designed by Truman O. Angell under the direction of Brigham Young.
 It is more similar in its design to the original Nauvoo Temple than to later LDS temples.
 The Saint George UtahTemple is the oldest temple still actively used by the LDS Church.

-The Temple is designed in a Gothic style and is the oldest temple still in operation by the Church.
+The Temple is designed in a Gothic style.

 A temple was announced for Saint George on 9 November 1871 by Brigham Young and was dedicated on 6 April 1877.
 Even though the Salt Lake Temple had been announced and commenced years earlier (1847 and 1853), construction on that temple was not completed until 1893.
 The Temple was built to satisfy the church’s immediate need for an appropriate place for temple ceremonies and ordinances.

 Because of the pressing need, the building’s groundbreaking ceremony was held on the day the temple was announced.
 President George A. Smith of the First Presidency dedicated the site November 9, 1871.